adaptyteam/adapty-docs/versioned_docs/version-3.0/get-legacy-pb-paywalls.md

 </TabItem>
 <TabItem value="kotlin" label="Kotlin" default>

-For paywalls with a `viewConfiguration`, use the `getViewConfiguration` method to load the view configuration.
+Use the `getViewConfiguration` method to load the view configuration.

 ```kotlin
 if (!paywall.hasViewConfiguration) {